csXImage Version 3.3 - Online Manual

 1.2.
 Image Transfer via the Internet

-Two functions are available to read images from and send images to a web page.
-These are LoadFromURL and PostImage.
-Other functions detailed below support the operation of these two functions.
+Three functions are available to read images from and send images to a web site using HTTP.
+These are LoadFromURL, CopyBinaryFromURL and PostImage.
+As an alternative to PostImage, images can also be sent to an FTP server using the FTPImage function.
+Other functions detailed below support the operation of these functions.

 LoadFromURL (URL As String) - Reads a file from a URL.
 URL must be a complete HTTP reference to the file.
 It is not necessary to include 'http://' at the start of the string.
 Note that on some operating systems used by web servers, e.g. UNIX, file names are case-sensitive, so incorrect use of upper/lower case may result in no image being loaded.